min2ha/ukwa-site/content/target/66862/index.en.md

   "start_date": "2018-06-07T09:00:00Z"
 }

-# Incorporation of Skinners & Glovers of Glasgow on Twitter

 Twitter page of a traditional trade and craft guild located in Glasgow - leather workers - now focusing on charitable work and promoting their trade.